mdoucet/time-resolved-nr/README.md

-# Analysis of time-resolved NR data with reinforcement learning
+# Repository for the analysis of time-resolved NR data with reinforcement learning

 ```
 conda env create -f play_env.yml